intelsdi-x/snap/README.md

 ### System Requirements

 Snap does not have external dependencies since it is compiled into a statically linked binary.
-At this time, we build snap binaries for Linux and MacOS.
+At this time, we build Snap binaries for Linux and MacOS.
 We also provide Linux RPM/Deb packages and MacOS X .pkg installer.

 ### Installation